chaoss/website/CHAOSScon/2021NA/event-location-time.md

 ### Live Streaming and Recorded Presentations

 Live streaming of CHAOSScon will be available on our [YouTube Channel](https://www.youtube.com/channel/UCrG-a3hIc_hCEUWloG0gm9A/live).
+No registration needed for the live stream.

 Recorded presentations will be available on [YouTube](https://www.youtube.com/c/CHAOSStube/featured) approximately two weeks after the event.